JayThibs/hyperdrive-vs-automl-plus-deployment/README.md

 ![imgs/automl_run_details.png](https://github.com/JayThibs/hyperdrive-vs-automl-plus-deployment/blob/main/imgs/automl_run_details.png)

-With AutoML, we would need to do some more feature engineering to improve model performance.
-It's also worth mentioning that I created a test dataset of our dataset, but I only used one example in the test set for model endpoint inference.
-I could add more examples to the training set to improve model performance.
+We would need to do some more feature engineering to improve model performance.

 ## Hyperparameter Tuning with HyperDrive